Concurrency: VTask Journey

 Journey Overview

-This journey introduces VTask, Higher-Kinded-J's effect type for virtual thread-based concurrency.
-You'll learn to describe computations lazily, compose them functionally, and execute them on lightweight virtual threads.
+This journey introduces VTask and VTaskPath, Higher-Kinded-J's types for virtual thread-based concurrency.
+We learn to describe computations lazily, compose them functionally, and execute them on lightweight virtual threads.

 By the end, you'll understand how to build concurrent applications using functional composition rather than low-level thread management.